andrewcooke/Drawing.jl/README.md

 [Compose.jl](https://github.com/dcjones/Compose.jl).
 For more control and complexity, use [Cairo.jl](https://github.com/JuliaLang/Cairo.jl) directly.

-Although simple, the package has two important aims:
+In providing a simple API, the package has two important aims:

 1. Changes to the graphics context are *scoped*.
 This is implemented via "do blocks".